Anna Seghers

-Anna Seghers (/de/; born Anna Reiling, 19 November 1900 – 1 June 1983), is the pseudonym of German writer Anna Reiling, who was notable for exploring and depicting the moral experience of the Second World War.
+Anna Reiling, known by the pen name Anna Seghers (/de/, 19 November 1900 – 1 June 1983), was a German writer.
+She was notable for exploring and depicting the moral experience of the Second World War.
 Born into a Jewish family and married to a Hungarian Communist, Seghers escaped Nazi-controlled territory through wartime France.
 She was granted a visa and gained ship's passage to Mexico, where she lived in Mexico City (1941–47).

 She returned to Europe after the war, living in West Berlin (1947–50), which was occupied by Allied forces.
 She eventually settled in the German Democratic Republic (GDR), where she worked on cultural and peace issues.
 She received numerous awards and was nominated for the Nobel Prize in Literature in 1959, 1967, 1968, 1969 and 1972.

-She is believed to have based her pseudonym, Anna Seghers, on the surname of the Dutch painter and printmaker Hercules Pieterszoon Seghers or Segers (c.
+Reiling’s pseudonym is believed to be based on the surname of the Dutch painter and printmaker Hercules Pieterszoon Seghers or Segers (c.
 1589 – c.
 1638).

 Life

 Seghers was born Anna Reiling in Mainz in 1900 into a Jewish family.
 She was called "Netty".
 Her father, Isidor Reiling, was a dealer in antiques and cultural artefacts.
 In Cologne and Heidelberg she studied history, the history of art, and Chinese.

 In 1925 she married László Radványi, also known as Johann-Lorenz Schmidt, a Hungarian Communist and academic, thereby acquiring Hungarian citizenship.

 She joined the Communist Party of Germany in 1928.
 Her 1932 novel, Die Gefährten was a prophetic warning of the dangers of Nazism, for which she was arrested by the Gestapo.
 In 1932, she formally left the Jewish community.
+Her book, Revolt of the Fishermen of Santa Barbara, was banned and burned by the Nazi regime in 1933.